-What an easy and inviting recipe.
+What an easy and inviting recipe I have to say.
 And a silver fork!

 I tried to envision the texture of the loaf and decided not to crush the bananas all the way to smooth.
 For the nutmeats, I had pecans which I also chopped quite randomly.

 When sifting the flour, I caught myself insecure because making banana bread feels like making a cake.
-But I trusted Fanny and played along adding more flour.
-I greased the bread pan and baked 1 hour in 160 degree celcius.
+But I trusted Fannie and played along adding more flour.
+I greased the bread pan and baked 1 hour in 160-degree Celcius.

 I left the bread in the pan to cool off a bit before removing it to rest another 20 minutes on a cooling tray.
 This as almost an impossible task when the sweet floating aromas test your patience not to have a slice already!

 But while waiting, I got this idea to try my usual carrot cake topping for banana bread as well.
 This sweet spread comes quickly by combining cream cheese with powdered sugar and a little bit of butter.
 Finally, I added the rest of the pecan nuts to the cheese mix.

 The first bite was amazing!
 I enjoyed a slice with the spread.
 I must admit that I was suspicious of all of this until the very end and I was not prepared how good it would be.
 I’ll repeat myself telling you that it t was AMAZING.

 I think I’m on a beautiful banana bread journey now.
 And so is my husband whose first reaction to seeing bread baking in the oven really epitomes our starting point: “Ugh..”
 And the journey from ugh to yummy can sometimes be just one recipe away.
-We enjoyed banana bread in the morning and with coffee as an afternoon snack.
+We enjoyed banana bread in the morning and with coffee as well as an afternoon snack.